 Watchpoints stop the program when the specific address in memory is read or written.
 There are two ways to set up a watchpoint in Nsight Tegra.
 First, you can select the New > New Data Breakpoint... menu item in the Breakpoints window and specify an address or an expression to watch, which will create an on-write watchpoint.

 The other option is to use the Tegra > Debug > New Watchpoint menu item ( on the toolbar), which will bring up a dialog that allows you to choose the type of the watchpoint.

 On-access watchpoints stop the program when the memory is either read or written.

-Signals are asynchronous events that can happen in the program.
-Android defines many signals that can occur during program execution.
+Signals are asynchronous events similar to Windows Exceptions that can happen in the program.
+Some signals are user-generated, and others are due to issues like segment faults.
+Linux-based OSs define many signals that can occur during program execution.
 The signals can be configured in the Visual Studio Exceptions dialog accessed from the Debug > Exceptions… menu.
-The signals are located under Android Exceptions > Signals.
-The debugger can be set to stop for a signal; this setting will be remembered between debug sessions.
+The signals are located under Nsight Tegra Exceptions.
+The debugger can be set to pause for a signal, much like a breakpoint.
+This setting will be remembered between debug sessions.